Top 15 Most Expensive Places To Die In The World

 Average Funeral Cost (Local Currency): 26,875 South African Rand

-This comes as part of SunLife’s Cost of Dying International research, which has calculated the average cost of a funeral in South Africa is around R26 875.
-According to StatsSA, the average worker is paid around R270 000 per year.
+This is part of SunLife's Cost of Dying International research, which determined the typical funeral expense in South Africa to be approximately R26 875.
+The average worker receives a yearly salary of about R270 000, per StatsSA.

-Based on available data gathered by the life insurance provider’s research team, the average cost of dying across the world is around 10% of the average individual salary.
+The research team of the life insurance provider determined that the cost of dying globally is approximately 10% of the average individual salary.

 5. The Netherlands